megan2794/NLPCourseWork/README.md

 Code Contributed by Megan Parker and Muhammad Saleem.

 # Part 1: Topic Modelling in Python
-Python (Gensim) was used to perform Latent Dirichlet Allocation (LDA) on government regulations Hierarchical Dirichlet Process (HDP) was used to determine the optimal number of topics.
+Python (Gensim) was used for Hierarchical Dirichlet Process (HDP) to determine the optimal number of topics, then topics were determined using Latent Dirichlet Allocation (LDA) on government regulations.
+This code is in Project_code.ipynb.

 # Part 2: Visualizations for Topic Modeling Using Elasticsearch/ELK Stack
 Logstash was used to ingest the data from the topics determined in Part 1 and the data is stored in elastic for fast aggregations.
 Then kibana is used to provide visualizations on the data.